My daughter’s pregnant

 Do you know how your daughter is feeling?
 What you say to her at this time is important and your support and help will be vital to her (see What should I say to my daughter?).

 If your daughter is unsure what to do next, you can help her by encouraging her to find out more information, or by finding out some information yourself and sharing it with her.

 At TPAC our team of advisors are here for your daughter to talk to.
 They’ll listen to her and help her work through any concerns or questions she may have.
 They can give her information about pregnancy, birth, abortion and adoption, and they also have lots of information available about the support and help that’s available to mothers in different circumstances.
 Our specially trained ultrasonographers can give her a free ultrasound scan so she can see her baby and learn about development if she would like to.

 For your daughter, talking about her situation and her feelings may help her to see the issues more clearly and can be a first step towards making a positive decision about her future.

 The advisors at TPAC are here for you too.
-If either you or your daughter would like help or support you can make an appointment, just drop in, or call or text our helpline.
+If either you or your daughter would like help or support you can make an appointment, just drop in, or call our helpline.